splorp/npds-tracker-server/readme.md

 See [Command Line Usage](#command-line-usage) for further details.

-On Darwin or Mac OS X, you can create a launch daemon to automatically start the NPDS Tracker Server on boot by creating and editing ```/Library/LaunchDaemons/fr.free.npds.npdstracker.plist``` and pasting in the following (this is assuming following the above Advanced Configuration steps):
+On Darwin or Mac OS X, you can create a launch daemon to automatically start the tracker on boot.
+Create a ```/Library/LaunchDaemons/fr.free.npds.npdstracker.plist``` file and paste in the following XML.
+This assumes that you have followed the steps for [Advanced Configuration](#advanced-configuration).

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>